 ENP conditions: Releases from WCA-3A to the ENP continue through the S-12C/D and S333 structures.
-Hydrologic connectivity within the sloughs of Everglades National Park (ENP) are diminishing, Shark River Slough and Taylor slough are drying down as dry season conditions progress.
-WCA-3A North is now near complete dry out except in the southeast corner near the Alley North colony.
-The ponded conditions in southern WCA3A remain absent and that region is now well below average stage.
-Most of the Big Cypress Basin is now below soil surface.
-Stages increased in Taylor Slough last week and remain above the recent average.
-Salinity increased on average in Florida Bay compared to last week and is now above the estimated average for 1900 and within the WY2001-2016 Interquartile Range (IQR) in all three regions.
-The Tamiami Trail Flow Formula (TTFF) recommends 457 cfs of daily target releases from WCA-3A to ENP.
+Hydrologic connectivity within the sloughs of Everglades National Park (ENP) are diminishing.
+Shark River Slough is more hydrated compared to last week and remains open.
+Lostman's Slough is dry, and Taylor slough continues to dry down and is now close to below ground conditions.
+WCA-3A North is almost completely dry except in the southeast corner near the Alley North colony.
+The ponded conditions in southern WCA3A remain absent, and that region is now well below average stage.
+Most of the Big Cypress Basin is now >2 feet below soil surface.
+Stages decreased in Taylor Slough last week and remain above the recent average.
+Salinity increased on average in Florida Bay compared to last week and is now above the estimated average for 1900 and at the WY2001-2016 Interquartile Range (IQR) 25th percentile in the eastern and central regions, and near the 50th percentile in the western region.
+The Tamiami Trail Flow Formula (TTFF) recommends 523 cfs of daily target releases from WCA-3A to ENP.
 The District recommends continuing with the current operations for the releases from WCA-3A in accordance with the Combined Operating Plan.

-March 2025 Conditional Position Analysis (CPA) results for Lake Okeechobee, WCA-1, WCA-2A and WCA-3A under LOSOM Recovery Operations.
+April 2025 Conditional Position Analysis (CPA) results for Lake Okeechobee, WCA-1, WCA-2A and WCA-3A under LOSOM Recovery Operations.